 In both 2016 and 2017, she and her husband, Michael Lowe, were presented with the prestigious Outstanding Teacher Award by Youth America Grand Prix where many of her students have placed in the final rounds held in New York City.

 Ms. Measor nurtures her students to achieve their best and many have gone on to enjoy professional dance careers, including former student, Cheryl Burke, of ABC’s “Dancing with the Stars”.
 Ms. Measor made her professional choreographic debut in 2016 with Menlowe Ballet’s world premiere of Portraits.
-Since then she has choreographed the ballet Facets with Artistic Director Michael Lowe, and is collaborating with him again on the ballet The Lady with the Lamp which will premiere in spring 2018.
+Since then she has choreographed the ballet Facets with Artistic Director Michael Lowe, and is collaborating with him again on the ballet The Lady with the Lamp, which premiered in spring 2018.

 Associate Artistic Director, Julie Lowe